chunfoong/Machine-Learning-CZ4041/README.md

 ## Running the code on code

--upload test and train images to Google Drive
+1)upload test and train images to Google Drive

--Blind google drive to Colab
+2)Blind google drive to Colab

--Run code
+3)Run code